-The application deadline for is January 1 domestic applicants.
-International applicants must submit their materials by December 15.
+The application deadline for is January 5.
 International students, please schedule the TOEFL exam with these deadlines in mind—scores must be received by the application deadline.

 All students who are admitted for full-time study, except those who have secured guaranteed external institutional funding, are provided with 5 years of funding in the form of a fellowship, teaching, or research position.
 International students whose native language is not English are eligible to hold a GTA appointment, provided they meet the University's and the Department's standards for written and spoken English.
 Applicants who indicate that they are seeking Department funding will be considered automatically for nomination for University-wide fellowships and grants for entering graduate students.
 The Office of Graduate Studies offers a limited number of fellowships and supplemental scholarships for first-year students.
 Graduate students in African, East Asian, Latin American, and Russian/Eastern European history are strongly urged to apply simultaneously for Foreign Language and Area Studies (FLAS) fellowships from the appropriate KU Area Studies centers.
 FLAS fellowships provide recipients with tuition remission and a stipend while they pursue their degree program and enroll in formal language study.

 If you have secured external funding (fellowship, employer-funded program, etc.), please note this clearly on your application.